james-menzies/robots/README.md

 ### Display

 The Display has separated the dispatch logic from the reading of standard input.
-This means commands can be programmatically passed to the display so they can be tested.
-The other half of this process involves mocking out the `Controller` class, again via an interface.
+This means commands can be programmatically passed to the display in order to be tested.
+The other part of this process involves mocking out the `Controller` class, again via an interface.

 This interface contains all of the `Controller` class methods minus the `initialize()` and `getInstance()` methods.
 It adds the functionality of exposing the last called handler to ensure that the correct handler is being called by the display.